smartdevicelink/sdl_app_library_guides/docs/Getting Started/Using AOA Protocol/index.md

 ## SmartDeviceLink Service

-As long as the app doesn't require high bandwidth, it shouldn't matter which transport is being connected, and will be transport to the developer.
-If the integration guides were followed, a multiplex transport configuration was already created and provided to the `SdlManager` like the one that follows:
+As long as the app doesn't require high bandwidth, it shouldn't matter which transport is being connected.
+A multiplex transport should be used like the one that follows:

 ```java
 @Override